 A lack of curiosity at the end

-So – just remember that while mistakes are inevitable, thorough preparation in advance and an awareness of the common pitfalls will stand you in a much better stead to perform well.
+So – just remember that while mistakes are inevitable, thorough preparation in advance and an awareness of the common pitfalls will stand you in much better stead to perform well.
 Don’t forget to check out our blog article on what to do when your interview is over too.